Game Management Unit 41

 Deer are also found along the Gila River just north of Interstate 8.
 These deer are very difficult to find because of the dense vegetation and low numbers, but the rewards can be great for some very large mule deer bucks can be found here.
 The people that have the most success taking deer in the dry Gila River area do it by finding active game trails and setting up a blind.

 During dry years many deer may be found in and around the agriculture areas of Harquahala Valley, Hyder Valley, and the Wellton-Mohawk Valley.
 Deer typically feed or water at night in these areas, then return to the adjacent desert during the daytime.
 Sometimes deer can be found in the fields just before dark or at sunrise.
 When hunting the agriculture areas be sure to observe all safety rules and watch for farm workers and equipment.
-Many of these areas are posted private land.
+Many of these areas are posted as private land.
 Be sure to check the land status before hunting these areas.

 Numerous Arizona Game and Fish Department water catchments are found throughout the unit.
 No camping is permitted within 1/4 mile of these waters.
 A person shall not place any substance, device, or object in, on, or by any water source to prevent wildlife from using that water source.
 Report any problems with catchments to the Arizona Game and Fish Department Region IV Headquarters, Yuma at (928) 342-0091 or criminal violations to the Operation Game Thief line at (800)352-0700.